 My name is Tony and up to mid-2013 I was living in Canberra, Australia and had been for 45 years.

-Towards the end of 2012 I decided to take time out of a very stressful period of my life and have a couple of weeks holiday in Phuket, Thailand a country I have never visited.
+Towards the end of 2012 I decided to take time out from a very stressful period in my life and have a couple of weeks holiday in Phuket, Thailand a country I had previously never visited.

-After the staidness of Canberra Phuket was such fun.
+After the conservatism of Canberra, Phuket by constrast was such good fun.
 Constant activity and new sights, bright colours, wonderful cheap food, great massage, friendly people and pretty country away from the tourist traps.

 Returning to the boredom of Canberra suburbia, a government job with zero satisfaction and a future that had lost any purpose led me to totally re-think my life’s direction.
-The result of that assessment was a period of selling up everything, taking 12 months leave without pay and heading off for an adventure like I have never had before.
+The result of that assessment was a complete reboot involving selling up everything, taking 12 months leave without pay from my job and heading off for an adventure in Thailand like I have never had before.

-I arrived back in Phuket in June 2013 with the plan to spend a few weeks “holiday” there before heading off to explore some of the rest of Thailand.
-In September I was offered a voluntary redundancy from my job.
+I rented a house in Chiang Rai where in September 2013 I was offered a voluntary redundancy from my job.
 After many sleepless nights I decided to accept the redundancy and also to retire permanently to Thailand, which I officially did on 1 November 2013.
 We moved to Chiang Mai, in December, where we lived for 12 months during which time we bought land in Isan and moved there permanently to build and live in late 2014.